-However, when implementing this global technical regulation into national legislation, Contracting Parties may continue to offer the option to use their current required words in. addition to allowing for symbols only or symbols and supplementary words and other operational requirements than those given in this global technical regulation.
+However, when implementing this global technical regulation into national legislation, Contracting Parties may continue to maintain their current required words in conjunction with or in place of any symbols given in this global technical regulation.
+Contracting Parties may also define other installation, identification and operational requirements than those given in this global technical regulation.